shy2net/WinputManager/README.md

 * Exceptions are thrown when hooking fails

-### Compiling and running this library
+## Compiling and running this library
-The library comes by default as a simple Windows Application.
+The library comes by default with a running working code example.
 You can run it just as any .Net project.
 Running it will open up an example window showing how to work with this library.

-**In order to use this library in your project please change the WinputManager project Output type to Class library (right clicking on Solution Explorer > WinputManager > Properties > Output type > Class library).**
+**In order to use this library in your project please change the WinputManager project Output type to Class library (right clicking on Solution Explorer > WinputManager > Properties > Output type > Class library, and then rebuild it).**

-### Recording user input
+## Recording user input
-Using WinputManager you can easily mouse and keyboard inputs such as:
+Using WinputManager you can easily capture mouse and keyboard inputs such as: mouse clicks, keyboard typing, mouse movements, mouse scrolling.
-* mouse clicks
-* keyboard typing
-* mouse movements
-* mouse scrolling

 In order to the user input, you need to setup hooks using:
 * KeyboardHook - a class reponsible of capturing keyboard events.